GTM Strategy

 Citation share is your new top-of-funnel KPI

-Pipeline reporting in 2026 is broken if it still leans on “sessions from organic search” as the leading indicator of awareness.
+Pipeline reporting that still leans on ‘sessions from organic search’ as the leading indicator of awareness is broken.
 Buyers no longer click through to read your blog before they short-list you.
 They ask an AI, hear or do not hear your brand mentioned, and form an opinion before any UTM ever fires.
 Citation share, the percentage of category-relevant prompts where your brand appears, is the metric that actually predicts demo volume four to six weeks out.

-The scale of the click loss is what makes this shift urgent.
+The scale of the click loss is what makes this urgent.
 Ahrefs analyzed 300,000 keywords and reported that AI Overviews reduced clicks by 34.5% on the top-ranking page when an AIO was present.
-That is not a minor headwind.
-For a B2B brand whose entire awareness funnel was tuned to organic clicks, a third of the top of funnel evaporates without a corresponding drop in actual buyer interest.
-The interest moved upstream into the chat, which is exactly why citation share has to replace sessions as the awareness KPI.
+For a B2B brand whose entire awareness funnel was tuned to organic clicks, a third of the top of funnel evaporates without a corresponding drop in buyer interest.
+The interest moved upstream into the chat.

-The AI traffic that does land on your site behaves differently too.
+The AI traffic that does land behaves differently too.
 Ahrefs reported that over 80% of their AI search referral traffic goes to just three page types: free tools, product pages, and the homepage, not blog posts.
-Translated to B2B, that means your category landing pages and free utilities are doing more demand capture than long-form thought leadership.
-If you are spending 80% of content budget on blog posts and 20% on product and tool pages, the ratio is upside down for AI search.
-Track which of your pages already pull citations using the GEO AEO tracker and rebalance toward whatever is actually getting mentioned.
+Translated to B2B, your category landing pages and free utilities are doing more demand capture than long-form thought leadership.
+If you spend 80% of content budget on blog posts and 20% on product and tool pages, the ratio is upside down for AI search.
+Track which pages already pull citations using the GEO AEO Tracker and rebalance toward whatever is actually getting mentioned.

 Optimizing each journey stage for AI extraction

 The five-stage map gives you the surface area.
 The harder question is how to format each piece so AI engines can extract and attribute it cleanly.
-The pattern that wins is writing for retrieval first, narrative second.
-Every section needs a self-contained answer, a clear noun-verb claim, and a source the model can attribute to your brand.
+The pattern that wins is writing for retrieval first, narrative second: every section needs a self-contained answer, a clear noun-verb claim, and a source the model can attribute to your brand.
+From our May 2026 study of 153,425 citations, the mean cited sentence was 9.27 words, with 45.2% of all cited sentences in the 6-10 word range.
+Write atomic factual statements; long, hedged sentences do not get extracted.
+Full methodology in our 153,425-citation study.

 What sales teams need to know about AI-prepped buyers

 The buyer who books a demo in 2026 is materially different from the 2023 buyer.
-They have already heard your value prop summarized by an AI, compared you to two or three competitors in a chat, and formed an opinion about your pricing posture before the first call.
+They have already heard your value prop summarized by an AI, compared you to two or three competitors in a chat, and formed an opinion about your pricing before the first call.
 Sales playbooks built for cold education calls do not work on this audience.
-The buyer arrives at minute zero already at minute thirty of the old script.

-• Open with knowledge audit: “What have you already researched about us?”
-Two minutes of listening tells you exactly which AI narrative you are working with or against.
+• Open with a knowledge audit: ‘What have you already researched about us?’
+Two minutes of listening tells you which AI narrative you are working with or against.

-• Pre-correct AI hallucinations: Maintain a living doc of common AI misinformation about your product (wrong pricing tiers, missing features, outdated integrations).
+• Pre-correct AI hallucinations: Maintain a living doc of common AI misinformation about your product.
 Reps should know the top five and address them upfront.

 • Compress demo, expand consultation: Buyers no longer need a 30-minute product tour.
 Run a 10-minute targeted demo and 20 minutes on their specific workflow.

-• Provide AI-citable post-call assets: Send a short, structured recap with named outcomes the buyer can paste back into their AI for further analysis.
-The buyer will use it.
+• Provide AI-citable post-call assets: Send a short, structured recap with named outcomes the buyer can paste back into their AI.
 Make sure the framing is yours.